Rangers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Fernando Tatis Jr. and the San Diego Padres will look to get to Martin Perez when he starts for the Texas Rangers on Saturday at 8:40 PM ET, in the second game of a three-game series at PETCO Park.
+Cody Bradford takes the mound for the Texas Rangers on Sunday at PETCO Park against Juan Soto and the San Diego Padres.
+First pitch is at 4:10 PM ET.

-The Rangers have been listed as +135 moneyline underdogs in this matchup with the Padres (-160).
-A 9-run total has been set for this contest.
+The Rangers are listed as +150 moneyline underdogs in this matchup with the Padres (-185).
+The total for the contest has been listed at 9 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.